Azure/terraform/quickstart/101-aci-linuxcontainer-public-ip/readme.md

 ## Example

-To see how to run this example, see [Create an Azure resource group using Terraform](https://docs.microsoft.com/azure/developer/terraform/create-resource-group).
+To see how to run this example, see [Create an Azure Container Instance with a public IP address using Terraform](https://learn.microsoft.com/azure/container-instances/container-instances-quickstart-terraform).